Brasenose College, 2nd June 2020

 6. As far as possible, normal conditions are being maintained on the College’s sites.

-Provision is being made by the Domestic Bursar for students who are unable to return home overseas during the vacation.
+Provision is being made by the Domestic Bursar for students who are unable to return home overseas.

 7. The College has put in place the following measures:

 a.
 Facilities to increase the number of staff resident on College sites to coordinate responses during closure and restrictions on movement.